Black Hole Ringdown as a Probe for Dark Energy: Viable models

+is always satisfied.
+If for some reason the bound from amplitudes is not to be taken into account, the above condition would give a nontrivial constraint.

 Let us now look for explicit examples of models that satisfy all the conditions that were discussed in the previous sections.
 We take for the radius of the Earth-Moon orbit $r_{E-M} \sim 3\times10^{5} \, \textup{km}$ and the Schwarzschild radius of the Earth $r_s^{\oplus} \sim 10^{-5} \, \textup{km}$, while we use the GW151226 values for the inspiral quantities,\footnote{Actually the inspiral phase spans a range of distances $r_{insp}$ between roughly $3$ and $30$ times the Schwarzschild radius of the black holes, $r_s^{insp}$ \cite{Yunes:2016jcc}.
 We take an intermediate value which should be acceptable for our purpose of giving order of magnitude estimates for the effects at the light ring.} $r_s^{insp} \sim 30 \, \textup{km}$ and $r_{insp} \sim 300 \, \textup{km}$.
-This immediately allows us to evaluate the condition on $n$ and $m$ which accounts for the Lunar Laser Ranging bound \eqref{LLR-bound}.
+This immediately allows us to evaluate a condition on $\alpha$ which accounts for the Lunar Laser Ranging bound \eqref{LLR-bound}.
 A complementary condition on these exponents was already mentioned after Eq.~\eqref{bg-X}, namely the requirement that $2n+m-1 > 0$, related to our demand that the background solution $X_0(r)$ decays moving away from the source.
-We plot these two conditions together in Fig. \ref{fig:plot}, where the shaded regions are excluded.
-Examples of viable theories are marked as red dots within the allowed region.
+We plot the upper bound on $\alpha$ as a function of $\Lambda$ in Fig. \ref{fig:plot} for some example theories defined by a choice of $n$ and $m$, where the shaded regions are excluded.

-For these examples, we show in Table \ref{table} the size of the kinetic mixing effect close to a black hole of size $r_s \sim 10 \, \textup{km}$, as well as its size around the Earth-Moon system.
+For these examples, we show in Table \ref{table} the size of the kinetic mixing effect close to both black holes of size $r_s \sim 10 \, \textup{km}$ and $r_s \sim 30 \, \textup{km}$.
 Recall that, by saturating the bound \eqref{inspiral-bound}, the quoted values for $\varepsilon_{mix}$ are upper bounds for each model.
-We also quote $\Lambda^{obs}_{min}$, i.e. the smallest value of $\Lambda$ compatible with observations, including $c_T = 1$, and the corresponding $\alpha$ according to Eq.~\eqref{alpha-lambda}.

 Notice that for all the models shown in Table \ref{table}, the kinetic mixing effect is always much smaller than 1.
 According to Eq.~\eqref{relation-effects-rs}, the deviation of the background geometry from Schwarzschild is then even smaller.
 A question one might ask is whether it is possible to make both these effects to be $\mathcal{O}(1)$ at $r \sim r_s$.
 While the inspiral bound puts a tight constraint on this possibility, this can nevertheless still be achieved if the kinetic mixing scales steeply enough as one approaches the Schwarzschild radius.
 From Eq.~\eqref{mixing-ratio}, one can readily see that, fixing all the scales but $r_1=r$, this effect scales as